Breast cancer genes

 - If there is also ovarian cancer in the family

 The affected family members must be close, blood relatives of yours and must all be from the same side of the family (so either your mother's relatives OR your father's).
-You can download the public information on familial breast cancer from NICE or ask them to send you a copy in the post.
+You can read the public information on familial breast cancer on the NICE website.

 To get a genetic test, you need to ask your GP for a referral to a specialist breast clinic.
 If they think you probably do have a high risk of breast cancer, they will refer you to a specialist genetics service.
 There, the staff will talk to you about your risk and discuss the test with you.
 The test result takes a few weeks, sometimes longer, to come back.

 Before you decide whether or not to go ahead with the test, the staff in the clinic will make sure that you have good information to take away, read, and think about.
 Having a test can have a big impact on you and other members of your family.
 The clinic staff will try to answer all the questions you have about the test.
 There’s no rush and you can take as long as you need to make up your mind whether to go ahead or not.

 Even if you know it is possible, finding out that you have a high risk of breast cancer is still likely to come as a shock.
 You need to be sure that you want to know the test result before you go ahead.
 And you also need to be sure that you will be able to decide what you will do if you have a faulty gene.
 Everyone is different and there is no right or wrong way to feel about this.

 The important thing is that you feel you have been given enough information to make the right choice about whether to have the test.
 Talk it over with a good friend or relative.
 Or if you feel you need to talk with your genetics specialist again, you can get back in touch with them.

 You have to give a blood sample.
 You can find information about NHS gene testing labs on the UK genetic testing network website.
 You can look on their database to see which services are offered by labs close to you.